Koh Phangan: Top 10 places visitors shouldn’t miss

 This area is surrounded by very large, high-end hotels and resorts that are the most expensive on the island.

 Worth a stay if you have the money.

 2. Thong Nai Pan Yai

-Shallow, white sand, and crystal clear water.
-Great for small children.
+Shallow, white sand, and crystal clear water which makes it great for small children.

-Very quiet.
-Feels like a private beach.
+Very quiet and it often feels like a private beach.
 Has a good mix of accommodation from budget hotels to romantic expensive ones.